Monday, October 31, 2005

 Look!
 Don't touch!

-The ornate yellow stone facade of the Basílica and Convent of San Francisco was another memorable highlight.
+The elegantly ribbed yellow stone facade of the Basílica and Convent of San Francisco was another memorable highlight.
 This church, together with the Sanctuary Nuestra Señora de la Soledad and the Church del Milagro, anchors one of the more welcoming and artistic corners in Lima's old city district (thank you Wikipedia for such a delightful description of the local area).

 Our tour also stopped to view the convent's library.
 Its contents are as old as they look.
 For example, the first Spanish dictionary and rare Incan texts predating the Spanish conquest form part of the library's 25,000-volume collection.

 However, the amazing library and art aren’t the main reasons to visit the convent.
 The key attraction here is the catacombs!
 They believe there are anywhere in the range of 25,000 to 75,000 bodies stored here.
-The bones are arranged by type and stacked in some weirdly gruesome arrangements.
+The bones are arranged by type and stacked into weirdly gruesome arrangements.
 This includes a well with skulls and long bones lining its walls in an orderly pattern.

 We finished our walking tour with a quick stop at Plaza de San Martín.
 This plaza was inaugurated in 1921 on the occasion of the centenary of the Independence of Peru.
 It's dominated by a statue of General José de San Martín on horseback.

 The buildings surrounding it were once the central gathering place for members of Lima's elite.
 At their height, images of these buildings were synonymous with Lima.
 Although truth be told, an outdoor gallery of artwork we discovered near our hotel on our final night in Lima was far more memorable.
-The gallery was part of a lively night market that pops up on Calle Virgen Milagrosa, a pedestrian street bisecting
+The gallery was part of a lively pop-up night market on Calle Virgen Milagrosa, a pedestrian street bisecting Parque Kennedy in Miraflores.

 For our first two nights in Lima, we based ourselves at the Sheraton Lima Hotel & Casino in the centre of town.
 I used Starwood loyalty points to score us a couple of free nights.
 Despite being a freebie, the hotel gave us a phenomenal room.
 The view was incredible.
-We looked out over the Palacio De Justicia De Lima (Palace Of Justice), Peru's Supreme Court building.
+We looked over the Palacio De Justicia De Lima (Palace Of Justice), Peru's Supreme Court building.

-The hotel's central location also meant we were never more than a couple of blocks away from the city's old district and its classic tourist sights.
-Our final night was then spent on the city's coastal fringe where we joined the tour group that guided us through the next two weeks in Peru.
+The hotel's central location also meant we were never more than a few blocks from the city's old district and its classic tourist sights.
+We then stayed in a hotel on the city's coastal fringe on our final night in Lima.
+Here we joined the tour group that guided us through our next two weeks in Peru.

 We recommend the goat!